KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 >[!INFO]
 >Let's go over what we did here.
 >
->We added the **structural directive** `*ngFor` that iterates through the list of questions and adds a trivia-question-component to the DOM for every item in the list.
+>We added the **structural directive** `*ngFor` that iterates through the list of questions and adds a trivia-question component to the DOM for every item in the list.
 >The syntax in this example is as follows:
 >
 >* `<app-trivia-question>` is the host element for the directive.